Westinghouse Air Brake Technologies (NYSE:WAB) Issues FY 2023 Earnings Guidance

 Westinghouse Air Brake Technologies (NYSE:WAB – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $5.15-$5.55 for the period, compared to the consensus estimate of $5.38.
+The company provided EPS guidance of $5.15-$5.55 for the period, compared to the consensus EPS estimate of $5.38.
 The company issued revenue guidance of $8.70 billion-$9.00 billion, compared to the consensus revenue estimate of $8.88 billion.

-Westinghouse Air Brake Technologies (NYSE:WAB – Get Rating) last issued its earnings results on Wednesday, April 26th.
-The transportation company reported $1.28 earnings per share for the quarter, topping the consensus estimate of $1.19 by $0.09.
-The business had revenue of $2.19 billion for the quarter, compared to analysts’ expectations of $2.13 billion.
+Westinghouse Air Brake Technologies (NYSE:WAB – Get Rating) last posted its quarterly earnings data on Wednesday, April 26th.
+The transportation company reported $1.28 earnings per share for the quarter, topping analysts’ consensus estimates of $1.19 by $0.09.
 Westinghouse Air Brake Technologies had a return on equity of 9.09% and a net margin of 7.57%.
-The business’s revenue for the quarter was up 13.9% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.13 EPS.
-As a group, equities research analysts anticipate that Westinghouse Air Brake Technologies will post 5.4 EPS for the current fiscal year.
+The company had revenue of $2.19 billion during the quarter, compared to analysts’ expectations of $2.13 billion.
+During the same period last year, the firm earned $1.13 EPS.
+The firm’s revenue for the quarter was up 13.9% on a year-over-year basis.
+Equities research analysts predict that Westinghouse Air Brake Technologies will post 5.4 earnings per share for the current year.

 Westinghouse Air Brake Technologies Increases Dividend